recombinatrix/analysis-pool/README.md

 ### `cluster/`

-`cluster/cluster.sh` calculates protein and ligand clusters using gromacs tools Prepare trajectories run clusters of protein and ligand.  **This is old and needs to be reworked.**  Requires stripped down trajectories fit to the protein backbone.
-`cluster.sh` includes a function to generate those, but in future projects I'll just create them in the initial trajectory processing
+`cluster/cluster.sh` calculates protein and ligand clusters using gromacs tools.  **This is old and needs to be reworked.**  Requires stripped down trajectories fit to the protein backbone. `clust_trj` is a function to generate those, but in future projects I'll just create them in the initial trajectory processing

 ## RMSD